My Evolution as a Software Engineer

 I began programming at age 11 in 2004, working on occasional projects over the years.
 Early work relied heavily on PHP for dynamic web applications and small freelance jobs.

 During a student job in literature acquisition, I automated processes using tools like a Java web scraper for academic papers.
-However, the largest productivity gains came from simply integrating pdftk
+However, the largest productivity gains came from simply integrating pdftk into our workflow.

 Sample projects: No surviving code from this era (thankfully!).